 Your application will be assessed in line with RMIT’s policies and procedures.
 If you are successful, you will receive an offer letter.
 You can then accept your offer by following the instructions in your offer letter.

 RMIT will normally advise you on the outcome of your application within 10 business days.
 If you are applying from Australia you should hear within 24 hours.
-If you don't hear back within the time frame above please contact Admissions Helpdesk.

 If you are applying via VTAC check the VTAC website for important dates.